vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 tanzu plugin install builder
 ```

-For more details on the builder plugin, see the [command reference](../cli/commands/tanzu_builder.md)
+For more details on the builder plugin, run `tanzu builder --help`.

 ### Bootstrapping a plugin project